John Hampden: Legacy

 A variety of establishments bear his name, in Britain, and other parts of the English-speaking world, notably the United States; these include Hampden-Sydney College, Virginia, founded in 1775, plus numerous schools, towns, counties, hospitals, and geographical points.
 His enduring popularity as a symbol of Parliamentary freedom continues; Mount Hampden was selected as the location for the new Parliament of Zimbabwe building, due for completion in 2022.
 One of the London Underground electric locomotives used on the Metropolitan line was named "John Hampden"; retired in 1961, it is now on display in the London Transport Museum.
 Hampden Park, Scotland’s national football stadium, is named after him.
-In addition, two Masonic lodges bear his name; Lodge 6290, in Oxfordshire, and 6483 in Buckinghamshire.
+In addition, two Masonic lodges bear his name; Lodge 6290, in Oxfordshire, and 6483 in Buckinghamshire as well as the Statue of John Hampden in Market Square, Aylesbury.

 Multiple communities are named after him as well including Hampden County, Massachusetts, Hampden, Massachusetts, Hampden, Maine, Hamden, Connecticut, and the Hampden neighborhood of Baltimore, Maryland in the United States as well as Hampden, Newfoundland and Labrador in Canada.

 The Handley Page Hampden, a Second World War bomber, was named after him.

 A state grammar school in High Wycombe, John Hampden Grammar School, is named after him.